 If the Governor does not get her voluntary resignation, there can be little doubt that the time has now come for the Legislature to take immediate action and remove Ms. Lynch from any and all duties at the PUC.
 An individual who has a record of experience in energy and utility matters, who is sensitive to the ultimate protection of the consumer, and who respects the tenets of the free market system, should swiftly replace her.

-Last summer, Assembly Republicans asked the Governor for a special session of the legislature to deal with the forseableforeseeable energy crisis.
+Last summer, Assembly Republicans asked the Governor for a special session of the legislature to deal with the foreseeable energy crisis.
 While the Governor had his own political reasons for avoiding this issue just before the 2000 elections, many of the problems may have been dealt with if the PUC had a competent President at the time.
 While the consumers and taxpayers are being forced to pay the ultimate financial costs, the PUC President cannot be permitted to continue leaving California’s economy future in doubt.